FAQ on Changes to Academic Requirements

 5. I still don't understand the new rules.

-Juniors and seniors have always been shooting for only 113 total credits, counting on only one credit for all of the PE skills courses.
+Students in the Class of 2019 and earlier have always been shooting for only 113 total credits, counting on only one credit for all of the PE skills courses.
 We also were having problems about fairly accounting for completed zero-credit skills in the cumulative GPA and building the Degree Audit or My Progress logic.

 We have modified the implementation of this part of the requirements as follows: